-We therefore extend the notion of mode to any connected subset of \mathbb{R}^d where the unknown density f is locally maximal; we refer to these as modal-sets of f.
-A modal-set can be of any bounded shape and dimension, from 0-dimensional (point modes), to full dimensional surfaces, and aim to capture the possibly rich variety of dense structures in data.
+We will refer to connected subsets of $\mathbb{R}^d$ where the unknown density f is locally maximal as modal-sets of f.
+A modal-set can be of any bounded shape and dimension, from 0-dimensional (point modes), to full dimensional surfaces, and aim to capture the rich variety of dense structures in data.

 Our main contribution is a procedure, M(odal)-cores, that consistently estimates all such modal-sets from data, of general shape and dimension, with minimal assumption on the unknown f.
+If the ground-truth f is locally maximal at a point-mode, we return an estimate that converges to a point; if instead a modalset is a surface, we consistently estimate that surface.
+Furthermore we have no a priori assumption on the number of modal-sets, besides that it is finite.
+Figure 2 shows a typical simulation on some arbitrary high-density structures.

-The procedure builds on recent developments in topological data analysis [1, 2, 3, 4, 5, 6, 7], and works by traversing certain k-NN graphs which encode level sets of a k-NN density estimate.
-We show that, if f is continuous on compact support, the Hausdorff distance between any modal-set and its estimate vanishes as $n \to \infty$ (Theorem 1); the estimation rate for point-modes matches (up to $\log n$) the known minimax rates.
-Furthermore, under mild additional smoothness condition on f (Hölder continuity), false structures (due to empirical variability) are correctly identified and pruned.
-We know of no such general statistical guarantees in mode estimation.
+The procedure builds on recent developments in topological data analysis [1, 2, 3, 4, 5, 6, 7], and works by carefully traversing a hierarchy of k-NN graphs which encode level sets of a k-NN density estimate.
+We show that, under mild uniform continuity assumptions on f, the Hausdorff distance between any modal-set and its estimate vanishes as $n \to \infty$ (Theorem 1, Section 2);